Lou Montgomery

 Louis Melvin Montgomery (May 24, 1920 – January 29, 1993) was an American college football player, notable for being the first Black athlete at Boston College and for being unable to play in two bowl games due to racial segregation policies of the era.

-Early years
+Early life

 Montgomery, born in 1920, was an All-Scholastic athlete at Brockton High School in Brockton, Massachusetts.
 At Brockton, he competed in track, football, baseball, and basketball.

 In May 1937, Montgomery confirmed reports that he would enroll at Boston College (BC) in Chestnut Hill, Massachusetts.
 He received a partial scholarship, having turned down an opportunity to attend UCLA.
 Montgomery began classes in the fall of 1937 as one of three Black students at BC, and the only Black athlete at the school.
 The school's first Black student, Casper Ferguson, had recently graduated in the spring of 1937.
 At BC, Montgomery's major was education.

 Boston College athletics

 Montgomery became the first Black athlete at Boston College.
 He played on the freshman football team in 1937, as athletic rules of the era prohibited freshmen from playing on varsity teams.
 He then was a three-time letterman (1938–1940) for the Boston College Eagles football team as a halfback.
 He also played on the Boston College Eagles baseball team in the spring of 1939.